abauman-7signal/osx-screenlock-state/src/objective-c/README.md

 application by invoking `./ScreenSaverMonitor` from the command line.

 ### Conclusion
-I was able to get this daemon to trap screen lock events when run in user mode but not when run as a daemon.
+I was able to get the monitor to trap screen lock events when run in user mode but not when run as a daemon.